-Workforce West Virginia and the West Virginia Department of Education are collaborating on a Simulated Workplace/Work Experience project funded in part by a WIA Incentive grant.
-The project utilizes West Virginia business and industry feedback, in addition to integrating effective strategies for facilitating the learning of career and technical education (CTE) students via the Simulated

-Workplace initiative.
-Simulated Workplace will assist high school students, ranging from fifteen to nineteen years old, with developing career and college readiness skills.
+Workforce West Virginia and the West Virginia Department of Education have partnered to deliver Simulated Workplace.
+West Virginia business and industry have been utilized to provide feedback, in addition to integrating effective strategies for facilitating the learning of career and technical education (CTE) students via the Simulated Workplace initiative.
+Simulated Workplace assists high school students, ranging from fifteen (15) to nineteen (19) years old, with developing career and college readiness skills.
+While enrolled in the Simulated Workplace program, students are required to maintain a portfolio documenting academic growth, job performance, projects completed, industry credentials, safety certificates, resume, and computer literacy skills.